-The new profile of the roots & blues troubadour Dom Flemons is not life.
+The new profile of the great instrumentalist and singer Del Rey is now live.
 Read it here.

 The new profile of musician-musicologist Dr. Bruce Conforth is now live.
 Read it here.